julienrbrt/woningfinder/README.md

 This document defines the archtitecture of WoningFinder.

-WoningFinder is split in 3 components: _WoningFinder-API_, _HousingFinder_ and _HousingMatcher_ and a landing page.
+WoningFinder is split in multiple components:

-- _[WoningFinder](../cmd/woningfinder-api)_, is serving the different handlers, it serves as API for woningfinder.nl frontend so the user can register, login to a housing corporation and manage their housing preferences.
+- _[woningfinder-api](../cmd/woningfinder-api)_, is serving the different handlers, it serves as API for woningfinder.nl frontend so the user can register, login to a housing corporation and manage their housing preferences.
-- _[HousingMatcher](../cmd/housing-matcher)_, is triggered by _HousingFinder_ via a queue (redis list).
+- _[housing-matcher](../cmd/housing-matcher)_, is triggered by _HousingFinder_ via a queue (redis list).
 It will match the new offers to the customer search option and react to it.
-- _[Orchestrator](../cmd/orchestrator)_, permits to orchestrate the different jobs that needs to be often ran by WoningFinder.
+- _[orchestrator](../cmd/orchestrator)_, permits to orchestrate the different jobs that needs to be often ran by WoningFinder.
   - _CustomerUnconfirmedCleanup_ sends a reminder to unconfirmed email user and deletes the customers that did not confirm their email within 72 hours.
 Runs everyday at 08:00, 16:00.
   - _CustomerEndFreeTrialReminder_ reminds a free trial customer to pay the plan.
 Runs everyday at 08:00, 14:00 and 20:00.
   - _HousingFinder_ is used to query all the offers of the housing corporation.
 It connects them all and query them at the right time and sends its data to a redis queue (triggering _HousingMatcher_).
   - _WeeklyUpdate_ generates and send the customer weekly updates.
 Runs every Friday at 19:00.

-There is as well small **tools** that are run for special reasons:
+- _[impersonate](../cmd/impersonate)_ permits to get a JWT token for an user in order to impersonate it.
+- _[customer-delete](../cmd/customer-delete)_ permits to delete customers given their email.

-- _[db-migrator](../cmd/tools/db-migrator)_ permits to initialize the database with default values (housing corporations, cities, housing types, selection methods...) and run the databases migrations.
+- _[db-migrator](../cmd/db-migrator)_ permits to initialize the database with default values (housing corporations, cities, housing types, selection methods...) and run the databases migrations.
 It is run as a job before every deploy.
-- _[customer-delete](../cmd/tools/customer-delete)_ permits to delete customers given their email.
-- _[impersonate](../cmd/tools/impersonate)_ permits to get a JWT token for an user in order to impersonate it.
-- _[housing-finder](../cmd/tools/housing-finder)_ replicates _HousingFinder_ as a command line tool.
-- _[weekly-update](../cmd/tools/weekly-update)_ replicates _WeeklyUpdate_ as a command line tool.

 ## Landing Page

 The landing page is available at https://woningfinder.nl.
 The source code is available in another [repository](https://github.com/woningfinder/woningfinder.nl).

-## WoningFinder-API
+## API

-Following is a list of endpoint supported by WoningFinder-API.
+Following is a list of endpoint supported the WoningFinder API.
 The API works exclusively with JSON.
 Validation is obviously performed in the frontend and the backend.

 | Endpoint Name               | Method     | Description                                                                               |
 | --------------------------- | ---------- | ----------------------------------------------------------------------------------------- |